OriHillairetdev/battle-ready-minis/README.md

 Type git clone, and then paste the URL copied from GitHub.
 Press enter and the local clone will be created.
 6. Credits

 6.1.
 Content

+Most of the text in this site was made up my myself for the website.

+Took inspiration from the love running project.

 6.2.
 Media

+The images where taken on my samsung note 4, the rest where sourced for the websites "ForgeWorld" "DakkaDakka".

 6.1.
 Acknowledgments